 To borrow from a marketing technologist at one global CPG, “Marketing Clouds still have a long way to go to get all of the data across the suite into one place – let alone, adding data from external sources in a way that’s not completely custom and extremely expensive.”

 Marketing clouds lack the architecture to deliver on the full value of a customer data platform.

 I echo sentiments from others around the industry that this is Salesforce, Adobe, and Oracle conceding to the pressure (see: reality) that marketers require a unified, persistent profile to deliver on the big ambition that, ironically, the marketing cloud vendors introduced several years ago but have failed to provide.

 Each of these three supposed CDP solutions are both distinct from each other and fail to meet the definition of a CDP in their own way:

 - Adobe has merely made progress solving its own, internal customer data problem by building the “customer experience platform.”
 But this is a cosmetic touch-up that needed a gut job to really build a best-of-breed CDP that opens the ecosystem and liberates data.
 There is no database, and the unified profile isn’t available to non-Adobe external systems (sorry, Open Data Initiative — we see you and raise you an eye roll).
 And call us when you realize the 24-hour segment processing is the best you’re going to get.
 Verdict: Oxymoron.

-- Salesforce, meanwhile, hasn’t built anything but what it’s describing – “CRM 5.0” – leaving a lot to be desired, even in one’s imagination.
+- Salesforce, meanwhile, hasn’t built anything, but what it’s describing — “CRM 5.0” — leaves a lot to be desired, even in one’s imagination.
 Its CRM systems are notoriously rigid, slow, and weak on integration, not to mention meant for internal business management and not customer engagement.
-We’ll see what they bring to bear when there’s a real announcement in June at Dreamforce.
+We’ll see what the company brings to bear when there’s a real announcement in June at Dreamforce.
 Verdict: Vaporware.

 - Oracle…oh, Oracle.
 Their CDP offering only works for Responsys customers so far.
 Need I say more?
 Verdict: TBD.